Last Updated On:

 Use tweezers to pick the hot metal up and drop it into a jar of water.
 If a piece didn’t solder properly repeat these steps until you’re satisfied.

 Soft soldering is occasionally referred to as stained glass style soldering.
 It requires an iron and flux.
 This is tin based and melts at a low temperature.
 This lets you use electric guns and irons for work instead of torches.

 This technique is great for making custom metal based jewelry, fusing components, and repairing your costume jewelry.

 This jewelry technique can make beautiful artistic designs.
 Use it to make barrettes and fuse metal accessories to base metal backings.
 This also lets you add little filigrees and flourishes.

-You can also create custom frames and chains for your glass slides and necklaces.
+You can solder costume jewelry by creating custom frames and chains for your glass slides and necklaces.
 This allows you to create charm bracelets, lockets, pendants, and more.